SilicorniO/quepo-translator/README.md

 Objects translator for Android.
 This library allows to convert objects from one type to another defining the conversion with a JSON file.

 ## Features
- * Convert JSON objet into real Objects
+ * Convert JSON objet into real Objects and real objects to JSON
  * Convert Map into real Objects
+ * Convert Objects into Map

 ##Installation